VISA APPLICATIONS

 Once you are in receipt of the CAS number and sponsorship letter you can begin your child’s visa application.

-If your child is under 18 years old when they start their new school they will require a Tier 4 Child Student Visa.
-There is no reason why a child at a UK boarding school should be on a Tier 4 General Student Visa if they are under 18 years old when they start at the school.
+If your child is under 18 years old when they start their new school they will require a Child Student Visa.
+There is no reason why a child at a UK boarding school should be on a Student Visa if they are under 18 years old when they start at the school.

-Click on this link to visit the UK Government Visa and Immigration website and read all about the Tier 4 Child Student Visa and the application process.
+Click on this link to visit the UK Government Visa and Immigration website and read all about the Child Student Visa and the application process.

-Click this link to learn more about the Tier 4 Child Student visa
+Click this link to learn more about the Child Student visa

 Over long holidays such as Easter or Christmas the schools are not responsible for your child.
 During these holidays if your child remains in the UK they must be with you or a guardian family that has been approved by the school.